kirti-salini/Gran-And-Me/README.md

 # Project-Gran & Me

-Project-Gran & Me is a Full Stack Project developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Project-Gran & Me is a Full Stack Project developed using the MERN Develpoment.
 It serves as a platform for providing caregiver services.

 ## Features